Ayushcodekid/Zenskar_Task/README.md

 Create Customer
 Description: Creates a new customer in the Zenskar system.
-How to Run:  python create_customer.py
+How to Run:  py create_customer.py

 2. Create Products
 Description: Creates three types of products:
-How to Run: python create_products.py
+How to Run: py create_products.py

 4. Create Contract
 Description: Creates a contract for the customer, associating them with products and a template.
-How to Run:  python create_contract.py
+How to Run:  py create_contract.py

 5. Or else run: py main.py